Call Toll Free in the US: 1-800-419-4601

 What types of transportation are available at your school?
 Even if you attend a rural college, a bus or train might provide service to a nearby city.

 If public transportation isn’t available, you might consider getting a US driver’s license and bringing a vehicle to college.
-Before you fill up the tank, make sure this is even an option.

 Parking might be a concern even if you live off-campus.
 Spots could be limited, and you might need a parking pass.